Arts in Transit: Along the El photography project

 Along the El (sometimes also The Artist’s Lens: A Focus on Relocation) was a documentary photography project completed between 1985 and 1987, proposed to UrbanArts by Linda Swartz.
-Boston’s elevated Orange Line, which ran from Chinatown to Forrest Hills Station in Jamaica Plain, was built in 1901.
+Boston’s elevated Orange Line, which ran from Chinatown to Forest Hills Station in Jamaica Plain, was built in 1901.
 By the 1980s the line was showing its age and abutting neighborhoods were suffering from lack of sunlight, noise from rusted brakes, and grime.
 The MBTA and Department of Transportation planned to dismantle the old elevated line and relocate it along the Southwest Corridor.
 The project paired five professional photographers with seven high school students from Hubert H. Humphrey Occupational Resource Center in Roxbury to document the architecture, the people, and the general feeling of the “El” before it was demolished.
 The five photographers were Linda Swartz, project director, David Akiba, Lou Jones, Jack Lueders-Booth, and Melissa Shook.

 Images from the project were donated to the Boston Public Library and were digitized for wider availability through the Digital Commonwealth initiative.

 Sources of Strength oral history project

 Working together with Roxbury Community College, UrbanArts let current students and Southwest Corridor residents learn how to collect oral histories.
-Sources of Strength eventually included interviewers and community advisors, who together collected oral histories from communities surrounding the Southwest Corridor.
+Sources of Strength: People and History Along the Southwest Corridor eventually included interviewers and community advisors, who together collected oral histories from communities surrounding the Southwest Corridor.
+The project dates were September 1986 to December 1987.

 In 1988, a theatrical performance using these oral histories as text for the script was presented at the Massachusetts College of Art together with Northeastern University.
 Northeastern also showcased an exhibit that included text and portraits of the storytellers in 1991.